A Husky wolf mix combines a purebred Siberian Husky or an Alaskan Husky, with a wolf.

 Both Huskies and wild wolves have high prey drives.
 So, a puppy will often inherit this trait.

 This means it is not a mix that will suit houses that have other pets.
 They may chase after cats and rabbits, and this can have fatal results.

 Socialization can help to minimize aggression towards other animals and people in most dogs.
 But, a Husky wolf mix is part-wild animal.

-Natural chase and hunt instincts like this cannot be removed, and are a big risk in a first generation hybrid.
+Natural chase and hunt instincts like this cannot be removed.
+And they are a big risk in a first generation mix.

-On top of this, a Husky wolf mix can have a territorial nature, which can lead to aggression and over-protective instincts.
+Plus, this mix can have a territorial nature.
+This can lead to aggression and over-protective instincts.